Prepared to Serve

 Karen's youth gave her a love of adventure.

 Many of Karen's experiences have found their way into her books.
 She grew up in Kenya and volunteered at the Kijabe hospital.
 That first-hand knowledge and experience prepared her for her work with the Wheels Project during her teaching at LeTourneau University.

 Karen loves animals—especially horses.
 In fact, she has trained horses in Canada and even rode in the Centennial Cattle Drive.
 She is also an avid nature photographer.
 Her photographic art has sold to private collectors and galleries.
 Karen's experiences in Africa and Canada and her love of nature are woven throughout the stories in the books she has written.

-Karen's experiences growing up in Kenya and working with the Wheels project will be invaluable to her work with ATCatalyst.
+Karen's experiences growing up in Kenya and working with the Wheels project are invaluable to her work with ATCatalyst.
 Through her work, she has developed contacts, relationships, and even partnerships with many wheelchair providers who are already interested in providing functioning wheelchairs for people in developing nations.